alexisalexopoulos/adaxes/Flows/Computer-Move.md

 # Move computer flow

-The `Move Computer`flow works as follows:
+The `Move Computer` flow allows the SD to move computers, if the source and destination meet the requirements.

 ```mermaid
 flowchart-elk TB